-- 5.1 The Trust will establish and recruit a patient safety partner (s) (PSP) in line with the NHSE guidance Framework for involving patients in patient safety as part of the Trust's commitment to patient involvement and engagement. - 5.2 The PSP will have an important role in supporting our PSIRF journey, providing a patient perspective to developments and innovations to drive continuous improvement via our Patient Safety Oversight Group (PSOG). - 5.3 The PSP will focus on supporting proportionate responses to PSIs and assist with developing patient safety quality improvements programmes. - 5.4 The PSP (s) will be supported to access patient safety syllabus education and provided with professional patient safety supervision via the Head of Patient Safety.
-The aim will be to support Patient Safety Partners to transfer their individual experience and expertise to compliment the Trust patient safety response. - 5.5 The PSP(s) will be encouraged to equally; challenge actions that are unlikely to, and suggest solutions that may, lead to sustainable quality improvement. - 5.6 All PSP(s) will also be invited to attend a Trust Lessons Learned Forum to share findings from review of all sources of patient safety insight, agree the priority areas for quality improvement and have oversight of the outputs from the patient safety steering groups. - 5.7 PSP's will work alongside staff, volunteers, and patients, in projects to codesign patient safety initiatives, and participate in key conversations and meetings in the Trust focusing on patient safety.
-They will have a mind-set for improving outcomes, whilst representing patients, carers and families and ensuring the Trust is "walking in the patients' shoes".

-5.8 Full role descriptions will be provided for PSPs along with any additional requirements to support them to maximise their involvement in Trust activities.
+- 5.1.
+The Trust will establish and recruit a patient safety partner (s) (PSP) in line with the NHSE guidance Framework for involving patients in patient safety as part of the Trust's commitment to patient involvement and engagement. - 5.2.
+The PSP will have an important role in supporting our PSIRF journey, providing a patient perspective to developments and innovations to drive continuous improvement via our Patient Safety Oversight Group (PSOG). - 5.3.
+PSP's will work alongside staff, volunteers, and patients, in projects to codesign patient safety initiatives, and participate in key conversations and meetings in the Trust focusing on patient safety.
+They will have a mind-set for improving outcomes, whilst representing patients, carers and families and ensuring the Trust is "walking in the patients' shoes". - 5.4.
+Full role descriptions will be provided for PSPs along with any additional requirements to support them to maximise their involvement in Trust activities.